PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 The most important branch is the master branch.
 On the master branch, every finished version is pushed, and from this branch, it can be released.
 The development branch is for ongoing changes.
 Small changes can be done directly on the development branch.
 More significant changes, like added features, should get their branch.
 Every developer can create their branch for a new version so that the developers do not interfere with each other.
 When all code changes are done, the new version will be merged into the development branch.
 Sometimes some conflicts in the code have to be fixed for a clean merge in case two different commits changed the same code piece.
 As soon as the new version is working on the development branch and everything is tested and ready, it can be merged into the master branch, so that this new version can be rolled out.
 In case an error occurs, it can be fixed in a hotfix branch directly descending from the master branch.

-The master branch can then serve as trigger for a delivery pipeline, which compiles the code and moves it to the deployment environment, for example a Kubernetes cluster.
+A master branch can then serve as trigger for a delivery pipeline, which compiles the code and moves it to the deployment environment, for example a Kubernetes cluster.
 This fianlizes the *GitOps* cycle, which shows, that a *GitOps* workflow can support the development from coding to deployment.

 Additionally, the application should be tested and verified continuously.
 For that, the developer can run local unit tests to verify their changes before integrating.
 Unit tests test a specific component with defined input and output and checks if the calculated output is the expected one.
 However, this does not verify that the integrated code performs as designed. [@AmazonDocumentation] A continuous integration service like Jenkins can relieve the developer of this task and automatically builds and runs unit tests on the newly committed and integrated code.
 In doing so, it runs not only unit tests, but also integration tests, which test the software as a whole.
 This process is called *continuous testing*.